WalkthroughVR/Handbook/Procedures/HiringProcess.md

 <br><br>
-## 7) Homework and/or Independent Contract Period
+## 8) 4 Week Independent Contract Period
 Throughout this session you'll attend all of our meetings and be integrated as a full team member.
 Along with regular feedback from the leadership team, here is how you can self evaluate if you're on track!
+This period can be started part-time with the expectation that the 4 week contract period will begin once you're able to switch over full time.

 - Within your first week you should be curious and consistently asking questions; "Why are we doing things this way".
 This is a sign for us that you're deeply engaged.
 In your mind there should be thoughts on how can we improve each process.

 - Actually driving a change in the organization.
 Not everything is worth making an adjustment to but you should be aiming to make many micro adjustments instead of taking on a large project.
 It's compounding baby steps that we value in our team!

+- Within your first week or even your first day, you should be able to come up with quick wins.
+Whether it's changing the wording on a few pages because they don't make sense or correcting a few bugs, you should be able to contribute immediate and bite size iterations within the first few days of being on the team.

+- You should be proactive in taking on tasks, leading and being responsible for one of our weekly growth iniatives, and showing us that you're able to make quick, practical contributions.

+Throughout this process, we'll meet with you weekly to give you feedback on your meeting of company expectations.

 <br><br>
-## 8) Full Time transition
+## 9) Full Time Offer
 To be added.

 <br><br>
 ## What is not taken into account throughout the interview process as of now: